-- Add a clear shoe organizer over the back of any door to organize small items – toys, craft supplies, and more.
+- Add a clear shoe organizer over the back of any door to hold small items – toys, craft supplies, and more.

 - Purchase huge Ziploc storage bags for winter and summer clothing – switch out your wardrobe as needed, keeping your closet more organized and accessible during each season.

-- Don’t keep your magazines – instead, rip out individual pages and keep them in a file folder for future reference.
+- Don’t keep your magazines that you saved for the one idea on page 32 – instead, rip out individual pages (or color copy) and keep them in a file folder for future reference.

 - Plastic bag holders you can mount to the wall are perfect for storing wrapping paper.

 - Label your phone (and appliance) cords with washi tape – give each person in your home a different color so you know whose is whose.
 You can also sort type by color as well!
 Don’t forget to make yourself some cord organizers.

 - Get organized by adding collapsible bins to your car trunk for storage right when you need it!
 Fold the down when you aren’t using them to keep them out of the way.